Mexican camp that was symbol of migrant misery empties out under Biden

 But the migrants also intended to make a statement, he said: a visible reminder of the human toll of the MPP program.
 “We were there so that people would see us; see it wasn’t fair what they were doing to us.”

-Once home to more than 3,000 people, the camp now stands largely deserted, except for the few whose appeals to enter the United States have been denied, Borjas said.
+Once home to more than 3,000 people, the camp now stands deserted, as nearly all remaining residents left voluntarily for shelters over the weekend after receiving assurances from the United Nation’s refugee agency that their asylum cases would still be considered.

+On Saturday, agents from Mexican migration agents began dismantling the camp’s ramshackle structures.

 “I don’t know what I’ll do now.
 I can’t go back,” said Borjas, who said he faces the threat of murder in Honduras for supporting an opposition party.